vikramaruchamy/DO/How To Set Up a Highly Available PostgreSQL Cluster.md

 </code></pre>
 <p>Configuring Patroni in the first Droplet is complete.
 You need to follow the same steps in other two droplets(node-2 and node-3) where PostgreSQL is installed.
 Update the node-2-ip-address and node-3-IP-address wherever applicable.</p>
-<p>One you complete the patroni configuration in the node-2 and node-3, these nodes will join in the cluster and follow the leader node-1.</p>
+<p>One you complete the Patroni configuration in the node-2 and node-3, these nodes will join in the cluster and follow the leader node-1.</p>
-<p>You can use <code>status</code> with the <code>systemctl</code> to check the status of the patroni in node-2.</p>
+<p>You can use <code>status</code> with the <code>systemctl</code> to check the status of the Patroni in node-2.</p>
-<p>Execute the following command to check the status of the patroni service.</p>
+<p>Execute the following command to check the status of the Patroni service.</p>
 <pre class=" language-command"><code class="prism  language-command">sudo systemctl status patroni
 </code></pre>
 <p>You will see the below messages if the node-2 is joined in the cluster successfully.</p>